Joints 7 DOF

 Jacobian IK via Pinocchio

-Each waypoint in the planned trajectory gets resolved into joint angles using damped least-squares IK.
-Pinocchio gives me analytical Jacobians so the computation is fast enough to run in the real-time control loop without drift.
+I resolve each waypoint in the planned trajectory into joint angles with damped least squares IK.
+Pinocchio gives me analytical Jacobians, so the computation is fast enough to run in the real time control loop without drift.

 Pinocchio Damped J⁺